CarolynKoehn/learning-R-with-county-case-studies/README.md

 ## Module 6: Reproducible Data Retrieval: Pulling Data Directly into R

 Objectives:
-1. Navigate the US Census API to locate variables of interest from the American Commu- nity Survey.
+1. Navigate the US Census API to locate variables of interest from the American Community Survey.
 2. Use the `tidycensus` package to pull data from the American Community Survey and calculate a descriptive metric of interest.
-3. Use the NASS Quick Stats page to locate variables of interest from the Census of Agri- culture.
+3. Use the NASS Quick Stats page to locate variables of interest from the Census of Agriculture.
 4. Use the `rnassqs` package to pull data from the Census of Agriculture and calculate a descriptive metric of interest.